 MSNBC: All In with Chris Hayes is a news and opinion program airing on weeknights on MSNBC.
 The program, which is based in New York City, debuted in 2013 and focuses on breaking news and politics.
-The program host is Chris Hayes, a journalist and author who previously worked for the Chicago Reader, In These Times and The Nation.
+The program host is Chris Hayes, a journalist and author who previously worked for the Chicago Reader and In These Times, and is editor-at-large of The Nation.
 Hayes also publishes a podcast with the same name, as well as a weekly podcast titled “Why Is This Happening?”

 Panels of analysts from Ad Fontes Media regularly review representative sample content to rate it for reliability and bias.
 Each panel of analysts comprises one left-leaning, one right-leaning, and one center-leaning analyst.

 The team considers a variety of factors when rating content.
 To determine its reliability score, we consider the content’s veracity, expression, its title/headline, and graphics.
 We add each of these scores to the chart on a weighted scale, with the average of those creating the sample content’s overall reliability score.

 To determine sample content’s bias score, we consider its language, its political position, and how it compares to other reporting or analysis from other sources on the same topic.
 We add each of these scores to the chart on a weighted scale, with the average of those creating the content’s overall bias score.